 Here in the south we are lucky to have a very warm/hot and humid summer.
 Bananas grow FAST here!
 And in winter we have fast moving cold fronts.
 It can get cold but usually for short time frames until the sun warms everything back up.
 Any frost covers or blankets can help extend your season.
 Of course a greenhouse is best.
 Or even a temporary “greenhouse” like the picture above.
 Leave cold hardy varieties in ground and keep more sensitive or short cycle varieties growing in pots all winter.
 Either as a house plant, in a small greenhouse, or even a garage or basement.
 When mid March or after the last frost, plant them.
 Be careful not to disturb the rootball!
 If grown correctly they will produce before first frost!
-You can either bag/insulate or cover the bunch if there is an early frost.
+You can plan ahead to either bag/insulate or cover the bunch if there is an early frost.
 If temps are going to be below 32f harvest ASAP!
 Try to grow along southern walls of your home or fence.
 This adds even more protection!

-Not counting Southern CA, most of the west coast is very good for growing bananas.
+Not counting warm/sunny Southern CA, most of the west coast is still very good for growing bananas.
 However they grow slow!
-Cooler temps slow growth.
+Cooler temps mean slow growth.
 This is not bad!
 You have mild temps.
 Just be patient and you will be eating fruit while us fast Southern growers have frozen nanners!
 Winter isn’t very bad in most areas along the coast.
 Anything you can do to increase temps and humidity will speed your growth.
 This means Greenhouse!
 If you any way to grow in a greenhouse do it!
 It will speed your growth and production 10x.
 I’ve seen it many many times.
-There are a few banana that do better in cooler temps.
+There are a few bananas that do better in cooler temps.
 Like namwa, mysore, Brazilian, Pisang raja, Raja puri, Saba, Praying Hands, and other ABB or AAB types.
 Stay away from AAA or AA.
 Stay away from short cycle.

 NORTHERN AND NORTHEASTERN US.

 I won’t lie or give you false hope!
-If you want more than just vegetation or ornamental growth you have work to do!
+If you want more than just vegetation or ornamental growth you have some work to do!
 You need dwarf, easy to handle cold hardy plants.
 Other than basjoo and maybe dwarf Orinoco, you shouldn’t leave any banana plant outside over winter.
 Any outside corms need to but cut down close to grown level and mulched very deep!
 Then cover with some water blocking material.
 You can grow varieties like raja puri or SDC in large pots and move them outside in summer months.
 Or you can “dry store” some varieties like dwarf Orinoco in winter months.
 Keep them in a basement, garage, or even crawl space under the house during winter.
 Replant them in the spring.
-It takes time and work but you will hey fruit eventually.
+It takes time and work but you will get fruit eventually.
 I really respect you norther growers.
-It is really something to be proud of when you get a bloom and especially when you get fruit.
+It is really something to be proud of when you get a bloom and especially when you get ripe fruit.

 The Cold Hardy List!